Key Tips and Things To Know About Visiting Pisa Italy

 The answer to this question completely depends on your own predilections and interests.
 If you only want to see and climb the Leaning Tower take gag photos, maybe just a couple hours.

 If you'd like to see all the Field of Miracles sites, budget at least a half day.
 If you're an art lover who wants to leisurely consume all the art and architecture Pisa offers, stay a full day and/or stay overnight.
-Click here for a comprehensive guide to all of Pisa's must see sites.
+Here's my guide to all of Pisa's must see sites and attractions.